 If you don’t like the default voice of your Google Assistant, don't fret, as it’s quite easy to change.
 There are 10 Assistant voices available—five male and five female—and here’s all you need to do to give it a new sound, or even accent.

-First, find Google Home and open it.
+First, find the Google Home app on your device, and open it.

-The setting won't just change the way your phone speaks to you.
+Please note: The setting won’t just change the way your phone speaks to you.
 It also carries through to any other Google Assistant devices on your account, such as Google Home speakers.